About Us

 The Board of Directors monitors GEVES’s activities and its management.
 It is composed of a Government Commissioner, a State Controller, and 13 members:

-• 6 representatives from INRA
+• 6 representatives from INRAe

 • 2 representatives from the Ministry of Agriculture

-• 2 representatives from GNIS
+• 2 representatives from Semae

 • 2 staff representatives from GEVES